September 16, 2007

 Beneath the trees along the River’s side lived poorer Europeans and those indigenous people that remained in Parramatta, still living on the bush foods and selling oysters, fish and eels to the European settlers in Parramatta.

 There were also 700 convicts in Parramatta and its surrounds, many in service to local settlers.
 Other convicts are housed at the Female Factory, the Parramatta Goal and in the inns of the town, or beneath the trees, along the riverbank.
-Civil superintendents, cooks and keepers would have looked after them.

-Military law was the order of the day.
+Military law is the order of the day.
 The barracks, near the Macarthur house, enforced a general order requiring all passer’s-by to announce their intentions to the guard, but I imagine Elizabeth and John’s family were exempt from this rule.

 The Colony of NS Wales teetered on the precipice of freedom, which in that mercantilist age meant freedom enough to gather wealth, and this freedom was worth fighting for.
 The Civil and Military had built a nice wicket, with land grants manned by convicts kept at Government’s expense and the produce free to trade.
 The growth in stock through the period was significant be it pigs, sheep or horses, representing the aspirational stock-keeping habits of the poorer, richer and more active classes, respectively.
 One time expired man, Andrew Thompson, could equal the landed Military bourgeoisie in assets, and the proprietor of the Government store, John Palmer, and of the largest private store and shop, Palmer’s brother-in-law Robert Campbell, were both significant men.
-They were firmly on the side of Governor Bligh, as was William Grimes the Provost Martial, a sort of chief of police.
+They were firmly on the side of Governor Bligh, as was Grimes the Provost Martial, a sort of chief of police.

 In the middle, but finding it impossible to escape the Governor’s justice, are wealthy emancipated convict traders and ordinary soldiers who are summarily jailed or subject to the loss of their property without redress.